FasalZein/claude-bridge/README.md

 ### Slow responses / "Channelling..." stuck
 - **First request delay**: The Claude tokenizer takes a few seconds to initialize on first use
-- **Algion delays**: As a free service, Algion may have slower response times during peak usage
 - **Large context**: Requests with lots of context (like Claude Code) take longer to process
 - **Solution**: Wait for the first request to complete, subsequent requests will be faster